SansGuidon/bookmarks/README.md

 * [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) - WAVE can identify many accessibility and Web Content Accessibility Guideline (WCAG) errors, but also facilitates human evaluation of web content. **Bonus** [WAVE Browser Extensions](https://wave.webaim.org/extension/)
 * [Contrast Ratio](https://contrast-ratio.com) - Easily calculate color contrast ratios.
 Passing WCAG was never this easy!
 * [Nibbler](https://nibbler.silktide.com/) - is a free tool for testing websites.
 Enter the address of any website and Nibbler will give you a report scoring the website out of 10 for key areas, including accessibility, SEO, social media and technology.
+* [Readable](https://www.webfx.com/tools/read-able/) - Free readability test tool | Quick and easy way to test the readability of your work (text).

 > Bookmarklets
 * [mourner/bullshit.js](https://github.com/mourner/bullshit.js) - A bookmarklet for translating marketing speak into human-readable text. 💩 **See also** : [Home Page](https://mourner.github.io/bullshit.js/)